monsoonmaelstrom/book2/book2.md

 I take a long inhale from the pipe Davy passes me before handing it off to Alex, who takes a drag before passing it off to Liam, who—to my surprise, despite my words—does the same before passing it on.

 Maybe we’re all feeling the impending doom.
-I know I’ve definitely decided that hedonism seems like the best course of action for the foreseeable future.
+I know I’ve definitely decided hedonism seems like the best course of action for the foreseeable future.

 By the time it makes its way to Amelia, everyone else has decided they’re game.
 “Live a little, Michael,” she tells him, taking a hit and handing it to him.